privet-kitty/dufy/README.md

 Dufy - Color Library for Common Lisp
 ====

-Dufy is a library for an exact color manipulation and conversion in various color models.
-It supports following color spaces:
+Dufy is a library for an exact color manipulation and conversion in various color models, which supports the following color spaces:

 * Munsell color system
 * All kinds of RGB spaces: sRGB, Adobe RGB, etc. (User-defined RGB working space is available.)